Self-doubt is part of being human, but when the feelings nag you constantly, you might be in the clutches of something more.

 The inner critic shrinks when we practice self-compassion.

 7. Look at its deeper causes.
-Research shows that imposter syndrome disproportionately affects persons of color, women, “straddlers”-those from middle class backgrounds working their way towards upward mobility, and other marginalized and underrepresented groups.
+Research shows that impostor syndrome disproportionately affects persons of color, women, “straddlers” — those from middle-class backgrounds working their way towards upward mobility, and other marginalized and underrepresented groups.
 Society has a long way to go to dismantle power-over and dominant group structures.
-Imposter syndrome feeds off of “in” and “out” group norms.
+Impostor syndrome feeds off of “in” and “out” group norms.
 We must all work to create more inclusive spaces where everyone can show up, be seen, and prosper without fear, marginalization or discrimination.